candrholdings/detour/README.md

 The second mapping will rewrite `/api/` to http://api.example.com/.
 For example, requests to `/api/helloworld` will be forwarded on behalf to http://api.example.com/helloworld/.
 Most request headers will be retained.
 Some are discarded, e.g. `accept-encoding`.

+Currently, we do not add headers (e.g. `x-forwarded-for`, `x-forwarded-proto`) to the forwarded request.

 ### Default port
 By default, detour use a random port number 7000-7999.
 To use a custom port number, you can specify it in the command-line.
 Type `detour path-to-config-file.json 1337` to run detour on port 1337 with configuration file `path-to-config-file.json`.